 - NOTE: In previous versions of BASIC-80, <expressionl> set the amount of string space, and <expression2> set the end of memory.
 BASIC-80, release 5.0 and later, allocates string space dynamically.
-An "Out of string space error" occurs only if there is no free memory left for BASIC to use. - Examples: CLEAR
+An "Out of string space error" occurs only if there is no free memory left for BASIC to use. - NOTE: The BASIC Compiler supports the CLEAR statement with the restriction that EXPRESSION1> and EXPRESSION2> must be integer expressions.
+If a value of 0 is given for either expression, the appropriate default is used.
+The default stack size is 256 bytes, and the default top of memory is the current top of memory.
+The CLEAR statement performs the following actions: